gtfactslab/MoralesCuadrado_Baird_TCST2025/README.md

 # MoralesCuadrado_TCST2025

-All data and some data analysis code may be seen [in this repo](https://github.com/evannsm/2025TCST_NRFlow_Data).

 # Environment Setup
 1. Users of this code must use the /src/ folder here in a ROS2 workspace and build
 2. Users may also use the environment.yml file to set up a conda environment with the necessary packages to run the code below